-I closed the door and sat back down.
+I closed the door, checked on the wife and sat back down.
 Inside the lights were flickering.
 More thunder.
 More flashes outside.
 And then, the inevitable.
 The lights went out.

 The moment the electricity cuts out in a house is surreal.
 Especially at night.
 The sights and sounds we live with inside suddenly cease.
-All we hear is a loud silence, all we feel is stillness.
+All we hear is a loud silence, all we feel is an abrupt stillness.
 And after finding the flashlights and lighting a candle or two, there is another shift in our senses.
-Our attention from our now-dark indoor environment turns to the chaos outside, and we become almost spiritually connected to the city outside our door.
+Our attention from our now-dark indoor environment turns to the chaos outside, and we become almost spiritually connected to the neighborhood and the city outside our door.

 What’s happening out there?
 Across the street?
 Down the block?
 Around the rest of Midtown?
 Around the rest of Memphis?